TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 an empty file, but it can also execute initialization code for the package or set the ``__all__`` variable, described later.

-Users of the package can import individual modules from the package, for example::
+Users of the package can agiza individual modules kutoka the package, for example::

-   import sound.effects.echo
+   agiza sound.effects.echo

 This loads the submodule :mod:`sound.effects.echo`.
 It must be referenced with its full name. ::